apollo

 How to manage the interaction:

-There may be a possible interaction between Dicloplast Patch and Enoxaparin, but they can be taken together if your doctor has prescribed them.
-However, consult your doctor immediately if you experience any unusual bleeding or bruising, swelling, vomiting, blood in your urine or stools, headache, dizziness, or weakness.
-Do not discontinue any medications without consulting a doctor.
+There may be a possible interaction between Dicloplast Patch and Fondaparinux when taken together, but they can be taken together if your doctor has prescribed them.
+However, if you experience bleeding, severe back pain, dizziness, black or red stools, severe headache, weakness, and vomiting contact your doctor immediately.
+Do not stop using any medications without first talking to your doctor.

 Severe